 Apple Inc. Marketing Success Story

-Started from a garage in California's Menlo Park in 1976, Apple Inc. has grown into the largest company in the world by market capitalization.
-With over 100,000 employees worldwide and $233 billion in revenue in 2015, if Apple was a country, its market capitalization would make it the 20th largest country in the world by GDP.
+Started from a garage in California's Los Altos in 1976, Apple Inc. became the first U.S. company to reach $2 trillion in market capitalization.
+With over 147,000 employees worldwide and $247.5 billion in revenue in 2020, if Apple was a country, its market capitalization would make it among the largest countries in the world by GDP.

 In addition to developing the Apple I and Apple II lines of personal computers starting in 1976, Apple co-founder Steve Jobs went on to develop a number of unique and innovative technology products, including the Mac computer, the iPod, iPhone, iPad, Apple TV, and the Apple Watch.

 Apple co-founder Steve Wozniak once said that marketing was Jobs' greatest skill.
 He is recalled for his trademark "One More Thing..." joke that he often used in presentations, and his keynote introduction of the iPhone on the Macworld stage in 2007 is still regarded as one of the finest marketing performances ever.

 Apple's 1984 Super Bowl ad for the launch of the Macintosh is widely considered to be the best Super Bowl commercial ever.
 The decision to proceed with the ad was highly controversial within Apple.
 The board of directors was not in favor of the ad, viewing it as costly and a slap in the face to competitor IBM.
 However, Jobs loved the ad and Apple was not able to sell off the last time slot that it had already purchased before the board began to dissent, and so the ad ran.
-Within the first 100 days of releasing the ad, Apple recorded $150 million in sales of the Macintosh.
+Within the first 100 days after the Super Bowl airing, Apple recorded $155 million in sales of the Macintosh.